Click a question to view answers from PDS

 If your child participates in sports, especially high-impact athletics, we do recommend using a mouthguard.
 Properly designed and custom fabricated mouthguards are essential to prevent athletic injuries and reduce the incidence of concussions.
 They must be protective, comfortable, resilient, tear resistant, tasteless, and most importantly, have sufficient thickness in critical areas to absorb impact energy.
 Custom mouthguards are designed by the dentist and crafted by taking an impression of your child’s mouth.
 A stone cast of the teeth is made, then adapted with a thermoplastic material over the teeth.
 Finally, the cast is trimmed to ensure a correct and comfortable fit.

 Tongue ties are quite common and can cause many problems, including difficulty when nursing, bottle feeding, eating, or speaking.
 Tongue ties have a significant effect on a child’s growth and development during the most formative time in their lives.
 To properly identify and diagnose tongue ties, pediatric dentists require special training.
 Many providers are not experienced in the diagnosis and treatment process.
-However, Dr. Katie and Dr. Stephanie have completed multiple continuing education courses to understand the diagnosis and treatment of tongue ties.
+However, Dr. Katie, Dr. Stephanie, and Dr. Taryn have completed multiple continuing education courses to understand the diagnosis and treatment of tongue ties.

 Our treatment involves a CO2 laser, which reduces healing time and post-operative pain.
 The tissue is vaporized by this type of laser, unlike other forms of treatment that may burn or cut the tissue.
-Dr. Katie and Dr. Stephanie are certified by the American Board of Laser Surgery for the treatment of tongue ties and other oral soft tissue problems.
+Dr. Katie, Dr. Stephanie, and Dr. Taryn are certified by the American Board of Laser Surgery for the treatment of tongue ties and other oral soft tissue problems.
 They encourage an interdisciplinary approach that includes working with lactation consultants, chiropractors, occupational therapists, and speech pathologists or therapists.